marischan888/FBP-CT/README.md

-# Project Name
+# CT image reconstruction

-Developer Names:
+Developer Names: Qianlin Chen

-Date of project start:
+Date of project start: Jan 16, 2025

+## Introduction
-This project is ...
+This project is about the CT image reconstruction with filtering technique: *Sheep-Logan Filter*, *Hamming Filtering*.

-The folders and files for this project are as follows:
+## Folder Structure

-docs - Documentation for the project refs - Reference material used for the project, including papers src - Source code test - Test cases etc.
+docs - Documentation for the project

+refs - Reference material used for the project, including papers

+src - Source code

+test - Test cases